Clayton, New Mexico: Early history

 In 1892, the saloon of what would later become the Hotel Eklund was built, and by 1894 the saloon featured a front and back bar, pool and carom tables, monte game tables, a crap table, and a poker table.
 By 1898, the building was further expanded to add a hotel.

-Clayton is named for a son of U.S. Senator Stephen W. Dorsey, an Arkansas Republican, originally from Ohio, who served during Reconstruction.
-The town was established in 1887.
-The town was a livestock shipping center for herds from the Pecos River and the Texas Panhandle.

 Twentieth Century

+On April 26, 1901, outlaw Black Jack Ketchum has hanged in Clayton.
+He was decapitated by the hanging.
 US President Theodore Roosevelt visited Clayton on April 14, 1905.

-In 1928 the main street of Clayton was paved and street lighting was added.
+In 1928, the main street of Clayton was paved and street lighting was added.

 Clayton and the rest of Northeastern New Mexico was hit hard by the Dust Bowl of the 1930s; however, the era was also a time of renewal and rebuilding in the community, in large part due to the work of the Works Project Administration in the community.

 Clayton was hit by a "black roller" (giant dust cloud) that measured 1500 feet high and a mile across on May 28, 1937.

 In 1999, the dining room and saloon of the old Eklund Hotel was reopened.